 3 End of Life Discussions You Must Have

 End of life planning is often the last thing a pre-retiree wants to do.
-Also known as advance care planning, it’s not usually noted as a top priority due to its seemingly unpleasant nature, but tackling the topic early on not only provides peace of mind, it also ensures affairs will be handled in accordance with the planner’s wishes.
+Also known as advance care planning, it’s not usually a top priority because who wants to think about death?
+But tackling the topic early on not only provides peace of mind, it also ensures your estate and loved ones will be handled the way you want.

-Baby Boomers are largely unprepared for end of life planning, research shows.
+Research shows Baby Boomers are largely unprepared for end-of-life planning.

 End-of-life care is the broad term used to describe the special support and attention given during the period leading up to death, when the goals of care focus on comfort and quality of life.

 “Few Americans have done this thoroughly,” says El Dorado Hills, Calif.-based Scott Draper, a certified financial planner with Thrive Financial Planning.
 “But, you need to think about what will happen if something bad happens tomorrow.”

 Here are three key questions to consider when determining your end-of-life decisions.

 1. What are my Health Care Objectives?